-Traffic monitoring is an important application domain for autonomous unmanned aerial vehicles (UAVs), where tasks such as detecting accidents and traffic violations and finding accessible routes for emergency vehicles provide a plethora of cases demonstrating the need for an intermediary layer between sensing and deliberation.
+Traffic monitoring is an important application domain for research in autonomous unmanned aerial vehicles (UAVs) which provides a plethora of cases demonstrating the need for an intermediary layer between sensing and deliberation.
+It includes surveillance tasks such as detecting accidents and traffic violations, finding accessible routes for emergency vehicles, and collecting statistics about traffic patterns.

-One approach to detecting traffic violations uses a formal declarative description of each type of violation.
-This can be done using a chronicle [1], which defines a class of complex events using a simple temporal network where nodes correspond to occurrences of high level qualitative events and edges correspond to metric temporal constraints.
-For example, to detect a reckless overtake, events corresponding to changes in qualitative spatial relations such as $beside(car_1, car_2)$ and on(car, road) might be used.
-Creating such representations from low-level sensory data, such as video streams, involves a great deal of work at different levels of abstraction which would benefit from being separated into distinct and systematically organized tasks.
-Figure 1 provides an overview of how this processing could be organized.
-We emphasize that this is intended to illustrate one potential use for knowledge processing middleware rather than to propose a specific robotic architecture to be used in UAV applications.
+In the case of detecting traffic violations, one possible approach relies on using a formal declarative description of each type of violation.
+This can be done using a chronicle [7], which defines a class of complex events using a simple temporal network where nodes correspond to occurrences of high level qualitative events and edges correspond to metric temporal constraints between event occurrences.
+For example, to detect a reckless overtake, qualitative spatial events such as $beside(car_1, car_2)$, $close(car_1, car_2)$ and $on(car_1, road_7)$ might be used.
+Creating such high-level representations from low-level sensory data, such as video streams from color and infrared cameras, involves a great deal of work at different levels of abstraction which would benefit from being separated into distinct and systematically organized tasks.